Balbo Monument: Creation

 The Romans constructed the column from breccia, a type of stone created from the combination of angular gravel and the fragments of boulders.
 The pillar is a greenish color, thirteen feet tall and three feet in diameter.
 Two Italian architects named Capraro and Komar created the base of the monument out of travertine, a type of light colored limestone frequently used in Roman architecture.
 They inscribed a message in Italian.
 In English the message reads:

 Controversy

-The monument represents a portion of history but it is also valued as a piece of art and it stands as a symbol that has very different meanings for different groups of people.